FlowFuse/device-agent/installer/go/README.md

-# Flowfuse Device Agent Installer
+# FlowFuse Device Agent Installer

 This directory contains the Go-based installer for the Flowfuse Device Agent.